MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-for-mongo-extension.md

 ---
-title: Azure Cosmos DB migration for MongoDB extension
+title: Azure Cosmos DB Migration for MongoDB extension
-description: Learn how to install and use the Azure Data Studio Azure Cosmos DB migration for MongoDB extension.
+description: Learn how to install and use the Azure Data Studio Azure Cosmos DB Migration for MongoDB extension.
 author: sandnair
 ms.author: sandnair
 ms.reviewer: